-The place Mangalagiri means “the auspicious hills”.
-It is of great significance as it is one of the 8 important sacred places or Mahakshetrams in India where Lord Vishnu manifested himself.
-Originally this place was known as Thotadri where Devi Lakshmi did tapasya.
-During Vijayanagara Kingdom, this place was also known as Mangala Nilayam.
-The Mangalagiri Temple is a sacred place where a devout person can find peace and bliss.
+Mangalagiri is one of the 8 Mahakshetrams where Lord Vishnu manifested himself.
+Originally this place was popular as Thotadri where Devi Lakshmi did tapasya.
+During Vijayanagara Kingdom, this place was also famous as Mangala Nilayam.
+Mangalagiri Temple is a sacred place where a devout person can find peace and bliss.

 He finally came to Mangalagiri and stayed there for three years to fulfil his penance.
 His father came to take him back home but he to serve Lord Vishnu for eternity took the shape of an elephant and remained at the place.
-It is said that all the Devas asked him to stay at the place so that he can attain Moksha and salvation in his life.
+Devotees also believe that all the Devas asked him to stay at the place so that he can attain Moksha and salvation in his life.

 - On the right side of the steps to reach the Mangalagiri Temple, there lies a stone inscription by Sri Krishnadeva Raya of Vijayanagar and further up, one can see the foot prints of Mahaprabhu Chaitanya.